History

 HISTORY OF THE CHURCH OF THE GOOD SHEPHERD

-In 1918, the large Good Shepherd stain glass window was installed in the nave of the church.
-This was a gift from the Women of the Church.
-This year, we celebrated having the window for one hundred years.
+In 1918, the large Good Shepherd stained glass window was installed in the nave of the church.
+This was a gift from the women of the Church.
+In 2018, we celebrated having the window for one hundred years.
 Rev. Joanne made sure we did not forget by having special blessings in front of the window!

 In 1922, sixteen Tiffany windows were added while the remaining windows were installed later.
 The altar is said to have been designed by John Updyke and was a gift from Christ Church, in Riverdale.
 The pulpit is a memorial to David Graham, the Bishop's chair memorializes the mother of Edwin G. Stern, while the alms basin was given in memory of Margaret Homes.
 There were many other memorials including a fine Baldwin organ.